 - The exam participants see the descriptive text when they click on the feedback activity.
 By clicking on "Answer the questions", they go to the questionnaire.

 - They then see the questionnaire and can enter their answers.
 With "Submit your answers" they submit their answers.

 Due to the feedback settings, it is not possible to participate again.
 Subsequent changes to the answers already given are generally not possible.

 - After submitting the answers, the exam participants see the prepared feedback and can return to the course page by clicking "Next".

 As soon as the time window for submitting feedback is over, you will be able to see the answers of the exam participants.
-It is advisable to make the results filterable by adjusting the settings before calling up the results, in order to reduce them to the group(s) of exam participants.

 - If necessary, download the results in the appropriate file format using the button above the table.

 Please do NOT use the "Send message" form below the list of persons without an answer to contact them.
 If students have set in their personal system settings that they do not want to receive system messages, the message will not reach them.
-It is better to contact the students concerned by e-mail, e.g. from the course room via a suitable addressed Quickmail.
+It is better to contact the students concerned by e-mail, e.g. from the exam room via a suitable addressed Quickmail.